stacks-network/docs/docs/nodes-and-miners/miner-testnet.md

 ### Update Stacks Blockchain Docker Configuration File

-Use the steps oulined above to create the [configuration file](miner-testnet#update-the-stacks-blockchain-configuration-file)
+Use the steps outlined above to create the [configuration file](miner-testnet#update-the-stacks-blockchain-configuration-file)

 ### Start the Stacks Blockchain miner with Docker